TKTINC/true_asset_alluse/docs/ALL-USEImplementationProductRequirementsDocument(PRD).md

 - **Autonomy**: Discipline enforced by deterministic rules and automated execution

 ### 2.2 Core Principles
-1. **100% Rules-Based**: No AI trading decisions, only rule execution
+1. **100% Rules-Based**: No AI wealth management decisions, only rule execution
 2. **Deterministic**: Same inputs always produce same outputs
 3. **Transparent**: Every decision traceable to Constitution rules
 4. **Resumable**: System can restart and continue from any point